sanctuarycomputer/stacks/README.md

 This may happen for gems other than `nio4r`, but the same steps apply.
 Good luck!

+## On Windows:

+Note: this is probably best run through WSL2 and not Windows.
+If you do dev on windows, don't check in any Gemfile.lock changes since these will be windows specific

 ### Gem installation on Windows

 If you have issues installing mimemagic on windows you can follow the accepted answer [here](https://stackoverflow.com/questions/69248078/mimemagic-install-error-could-not-find-mime-type-database-in-the-following-loc)